-Seriously.
-Yeah, there may not be ADDED health benefits to eating organics.
-You won’t run faster or get better eyesight (well maybe) but the point these reports are missing is what you LOSE by eating organics.
+Seriously, there may not be ADDED health benefits to eating organics.
+You won’t run faster or achieve better eyesight but the point these reports are missing is what you LOSE by eating organics.
 You lose pesticides.
 Pesticides are poison.
 Pesticides were created to kill.
 Pesticides have been shown to cause nausea, vomiting, diarrhea, wheezing, rashes and other skin problems, chronic adverse effects on neurological function, cancer, reproductive harm, reduced growth and development, birth defects and more.

 In children alone, pesticide poisoning is so serious that it’s been mistaken for issues such as brain hemorrhage, head trauma, diabetic acidosis, severe bacterial gastroenteritis, pneumonia and whooping cough.

 I’m gonna go out on a limb and say that NOT having all the above health conditions is way healthier than having them.

 According to the Environmental Protection Agency (EPA) and the National Academy of Sciences, standard chemicals are up to ten times more toxic to children than to adults, depending on body weight.
 So if you think your adult organ systems are vulnerable imagine what toxic chemicals are doing to your kids.